salamcast/nixbook-tile/UPDATES.md

 This project builds upon the foundation of [nixbook](https://github.com/mkellyxp/nixbook), originally created by mkellyxp.

+The development enviroment is based on concepts from [Remi Krispin](https://github.com/RamiKrispin/awesome-ds-setting/blob/main/README.md#set-up-git-and-ssh) so they can be incorporated into my NixOS image insead of redoing it every time.

 **Note:** This is a personal configuration and reflects the specific needs and preferences of the maintainer, who is new to NixOS.
 Use with caution and adapt to your own requirements.